ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-actions-and-events.md

 ---
-$title: "Actions and events in AMP"
+$title: Actions and events in AMP
 $order: 1
-toc: true
 ---

 <!---